High Collar vs Mid Collar Hiking Boots

 Strong tread is essential when climbing over rocky terrain.

-High collars improve stability mainly through sensory feedback
+High collars can improve stability mainly through sensory feedback

 A taller collar makes more contact with your lower leg.
-When your foot starts to tip unexpectedly on a loose rock, you feel that pressure change earlier, triggering a faster corrective response.
-This can help when you’re tired or carrying a big pack.
+When your foot starts to tip unexpectedly on loose rock or a steep sidestep, you often feel that pressure change earlier.
+For some hikers, that earlier feedback improves reaction time, especially when tired or under load.

 The trade-off